sbharg/gnn_influence_probs/README.md

 Runs the Dynamic Message Passing (SLICER) based method.
-Prints out and logs the average $L_1$ error and time taken for the algorithm for each number of training cascades in the range specified.
+Prints out and logs the average $L_1$ error and time taken for the algorithm for each number of training cascades in the range specified in the `results/slicer/slicer.txt` file.
+Also saves the estimated probabilities on each edge as an `.mtx` file in the `results/slicer` folder.

 Usage:
 ```